 In the event of a loss of support claim, the claimant may be awarded monetary compensation if it can be shown that they were entirely financially reliant on the deceased.

-The grief of losing a loved one in a car accident cannot be compensated for in monetary terms, but often the repercussions of the loss can have devastating long term effects.
-If relatives or spouses financially depend on the deceased, they may claim for loss of support due to the loss of their loved one.
+The grief of losing a loved one in a car accident cannot be compensated for in monetary terms, but often the repercussions of the loss can have devastating long-term effects.
+If relatives or spouses financially dependent on the deceased, they may claim for loss of support due to the loss of their loved one.

 In the event of a successful claim, the compensation will be awarded to the dependants based on their respective needs and prior financial support provided by the deceased.